ThisIsBianca/RowBot/README.md

 While rowing, the whole body is being used, except for the head which can move freely to a certain extent.
 Also interaction through speech recognition, a rapidly developing technology, could be seen as an opportunity to interact with the music player.
 Both interactions - through head-movements and through voice - have benefits and downsides.
 This project investigated the opportunities and limitations to use both head movements and speech recognition to control a system.
 ROWbot utilizes a Kinect to keep track of the user’s head-movements and speech.
 Furthermore, ROWbot uses a screen, attached to the rowing machine, to display a graphical user interface which visualizes the different functions that can be used.

+If you wish to know more about ROWBot, go here: https://www.irinabiancaserban.com/rowbot